BarakBinyamin/RippleCarryFA/README.md

 <p  align="center">
 <img src=img/BehavioralSimulationWaveform5-9.png>
 Figure 3: Behavioral Simulation Waveform tests 5-9<br>
 The SUM values Figure 3 show as signed Decimal.
 You may notice that 0-15 comes out to 1 in the waveform.
 This is because the smallest negative number a 4-bit signed number can make is -8.
-This problem could be avoided by optionally reading last carry.
+This problem could be avoided by optionally reading the most siginificant carry.
 </p>

 ## How it works

 When we add two numbers on paper, we reapeat common steps:
 1. Line up the numbers by place significance
-2. Add each a columb of numbers, passing the carry to the next columb
+2. Add each a column of numbers, passing the carry to the next column

 #### How would one add a column of bits?
 A good apraoch to designing hardware is to list out all possibilities of inputs with their corrosponding outputs, this can be seen below